 Why are Privacy Badger and Ghostery missing?

 You may have heard of the popular ad blockers Privacy Badger and Ghostery.
 While we like and respect these two ad blockers, neither met our criteria based on how they function.
-Neither of these plugins are designed to block ads, specifically, but to deny website ads and other website elements that betray user privacy.
-As a result, both will block some ads some of the time but are primarily focused on privacy as internet security concerns.
+Neither of these plugins is designed to block ads, specifically, but to deny website ads and other website elements that betray user privacy.
+As a result, both will block some ads some of the time but are primarily focused on privacy instead of complete security online.

 Google Chrome Ad Blocker